Best Camping Chairs

 Traditional type chairs are what most people are more familiar with.
 These are generally heavier and very strong and offer a lot of back support.
 They are designed for comfort first.
 In most cases this type of chair is a once piece folding chair.
 They are easy to open by just pulling opposite sides and in some cases can be opened with only one hand.
 These chairs are great for lounging around the camp and are more like your armchair at home than something that is ultra lightweight and portable.

 Some have relining options and other are rocking chairs, there is a huge choice.
 If weight and size are not going to be an issue for you then the traditional models are probably going to be perfect.
 Things to consider are the little extras, such as cup holder, side storage pockets, overall size.
-I have even seen two person chairs of this type.

 Lightweight type camping chairs

 Lightweight is not always lightweight.
-Many manufactures class their camp chairs as lightweight when really they are almost as heavy as the traditional type.
+Many manufacturers class their camp chairs as lightweight when really they are almost as heavy as the traditional type.
 The chairs reviewed in my opinion are all true lightweight chairs.

 Lightweight models need to be engineered and designed carefully to minimize the weight, this means that some features of the traditional type chairs have to be removed or modified.
-Most lightweight chairs are comfortable, they in the most part lack arm rests and cup holders but many have a storage pocket of some kind.
+Most lightweight chairs are comfortable, they in the most part lack armrests and cup holders but many have a storage pocket of some kind.

 The area where the manufacturers make the most savings in weight is with the use of lightweight metal alloys and fabrics.
 The use of less metal tubing also reduces the weight.
 This is done by reducing the seat height from the ground, which may make sitting in and getting out of the chair more difficult.
 The height of the back of the chair is also reduced to conserve on the weight of the metal poles.
 As you look closer at many of the options out there, the biggest difference in most, is not all of the lightweight chairs are folding chairs, but more similar to a tent , meaning that the poles need to be fixed into a shape and the fabric attached to this frame.

-When you start looking at camping chairs you will notice that there are many different construction materials, all of which every manufacturer will claim that they are using the best for purpose.
+When you start looking at camping chairs you will notice that there are many different construction materials, all of which every manufacturer will claim that they are using the best for the purpose.
 Here is a rundown on the different materials used in the manufacture of camping chairs.

-Many chairs have poles made from an aluminium alloy.
+Many chairs have poles made from an aluminum alloy.
 The specifications may state aluminium but it will be an alloy of aluminium because pure aluminium would be too soft and does not have the tensile strength.
 Aluminium alloys are a mixture of aluminium and other metals to maximise the strength and minimise the weight.
 Most aircraft are made from aluminium alloys for this reason.

 Depending on the other metal mixed with the aluminium is the important factor manufacturers have to decide on.
 Aluminium alloys are graded with a series number which tells you what other alloy is used in it manufacture.
 2000 series aluminium contains copper , 3000 series aluminium contains manganese, 4000 series aluminium contains silicon, 5000 series aluminium contains magnesium, and 7000 series aluminium contains zinc.
 7000 series aluminium has the highest strengths of any aluminium alloy.
 The higher the series number the stronger the aluminium alloy.
 Lower than 4000 series stress corrosion cracking can be a problem.
 Higher than 7000 series is overkill for a chair and probably too costly.